kubeshop/botkube-docs/docs/usage/executor/index.md

 ## Filtering text output

-Use the `--filter` flag to filter the output of BotKube executor commands.
+Use the `--filter` flag to filter the output of Botkube executor commands.
 This returns any lines matching the flag's provided value.

 The `--filter` flag uses simple string matching.
-And, only works for BotKube executor commands that return text output, e.g. `kubectl` or `list executors` commands.
+And, only works for Botkube executor commands that return text output, e.g. `kubectl` or `list executors` commands.

 ### Filtering `kubectl` output